varesino/turkishcharconverter/README.md

-# Turkish Character HTML Code Converter 🇹🇷
+# Turkish Character to HTML Code Converter 🇹🇷

 A simple and efficient Python application with a GUI to convert specific Turkish characters in a given text into their corresponding HTML character codes.